kryptoish/kryptoish/README.md

 ### Hi there 👋

+~**Welcome to my GitHub page!
+Here you will find my projects that I procastinate on constantly.**

+Profecient:
+Python
+Arduino (based off of C++)

+Learning:
+Java
+C#
+Python(Tensorflow)

+Currently working on Tensorflow Perceptilabs intetgration

+Also good with electronics and robotics

+You can reach out to me on discord: Kryptoish#2276

 <!--
 **kryptoish/kryptoish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.